z5267282/mve/README.md

 ## overview
 The treater will read the earliest created file in `queue` and use it to apply transformations.

-If `queue/` doesn't exist then the program terminates with exit code `ern.NO_QUEUE`.
+If `queue/` doesn't exist then the program terminates with exit code `err.NO_QUEUE`.

-If `queue/` is empty then the program terminates with exit code `ern.EMPTY_QUEUE`.
+If `queue/` is empty then the program terminates with exit code `err.EMPTY_QUEUE`.

 All files will need to be joined together with folder `cfg.SOURCE`.
-    + So the program terminates with exit code `ern.NO_SOURCE_FOLDER` if this folder does not exist
+    + So the program terminates with exit code `err.NO_SOURCE_FOLDER` if this folder does not exist

 If `cfg.RENAMES` does not exist the program terminates with exit code `ern.NO_RENAMES_FOLDER`.